 Here's one way you could dress a buffet / dessert table to go with these carnival theme party ideas.
 Read below for step by step instructions for how to create this look.

 If you have a gazebo or pop up canopy at home then use this to provide a roof over your Carnival dessert table.
-You can make this look more Carnival-like by draping with red and white striped fabric by the yard (below left, USA only) or cut sections out of this super strong (it stands up without supports) corrugated decorating paper (below right, USA only) to lay on top or enclose the sides of your canopy.
+You can make this look more Carnival-like by draping with red and white striped fabric by the yard (below left, from supplier 3) or cut sections out of this super strong (it stands up without supports) corrugated decorating paper (below right, from supplier 2) to lay on top or enclose the sides of your canopy.

 If you've got a shelving unit or tall dresser, position it behind the dessert table.
 Otherwise just position the dessert table a few feet in front of an empty wall so that you can hang various props on it to resemble the back wall of a Carnival side stall (see illustration above).
 Some examples are:

 Stack pyramids of tin cans along the back wall

 Similarly, you could create your own coconut shy

 Line up a row of rubber ducks and targets to represent the duck shooting range